ShareShare

 In this article, we will talk about the origin of the A3 method, the elements that make it up, and how you can create a report of this type in your organization.

-How the A3 method came about
+How did the A3 method originate?

 The A3 method is based on the Toyota production system, also known as Lean Manufacturing.
 This system focuses on reducing waste and continuous improvement.